ZIgSag/Raspberry_pi_pico_calculator/README.md

 1) All basic arithmetic functions such as addtion, substruction, division, multiplication, square root and power.
 2) Ability to work with demical values.
 3) A scrolling display (So you are not limited by the space of a 16x2 LCD).
 4) Custom boot up animation.
-(Can be modified according to your references).
+(Can be modified according to your preferences).
 5) Rechargable via USB C.